MycroftAI/selene-backend/README.md

 Each API is designed to run independently of the others.
 Code common to each of the APIs, such as the Data Access Layer, can be found in the "shared" directory.
 The shared code is an independent Python package required by each of the APIs.
-Each API has it's own Pipfile so that it can be run in its own virtual environment.
+Each API has its own Pipfile so that it can be run in its own virtual environment.

 # Installation
 The Python code utilizes features introduced in Python 3.7, such as data classes.